Table of Contents

 - GURUS Solutions technology and expert ERP consultants who have been dedicated to NetSuite for over 15 years

-GURUS Business Intelligence is installed by the GURUS BI team.
+Business Intelligence for NetSuite, Powered by GURUS, is installed by the GURUS BI team.
 When purchasing the solution, there is a session for configuration and training of GURUS Business Intelligence.

 For additional information, please reach out to your designated sales representative or click here for a demo and pricing.